carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 > physical, physiological, genetic, mental, commercial, cultural or social identity of these
 > natural persons...

-> ## Discussion: Personal Data
+### Discussion: Personal Data
 >
 > Do you think that Twitter data should be treated as personal data?
 > What did you consider when making this judgment?
 > Are robots people?
 > Do the blue checkmark people deserve privacy?
-> > ## Solution
 > > We get a lot of personal information when we gather tweets.
+We can
-> > We can determine often determine a users’ approximate location, what they like, their beliefs, etc.
+> > often determine a user's approximate location, what they like, their beliefs,
+> > etc.
 > >
+> > Even though some people treat Twitter like a diary, even though it is a public
+> > space, researchers still need to respect their personhood.
 {: .discussion}

-Format as a pushpin #FIXME

-We get a lot of personal information when we gather tweets.
-We can determine often determine a users’ approximate location, what they like, their religious beliefs.
-People share an incredible amount of personal information on Twitter, and as scholars, we have an obligation to treat that information carefuly.
+As scholars, we also have an obligation to treat this information carefuly.
+Both at the granular, individual level, and at the dataset level.

 The first few minutes of [this standup comedy routine shows the hazards of sharing too much personal information on social